aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/300-apigw.md

 ## Testing your app

 Let's try to hit this endpoint with `cURL`.
-Copy the URL and execute (your prefix and region will likely be different):
+Copy the URL and execute (your prefix and region will likely be different).

 ```s
 curl https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/